Harshavardhan-BV/IntroToPy/Tutorials/Tutorial-05.md

 Given is the [PlagiarismCheck.py](./PlagiarismCheck.py) file, which is used to calculate the similarity score between python files.
 Have a look and give a detailed step-by-step explanation of how the python code operates.
 You may refer to the documentation of the respective modules/functions.

 You may write these as comments in the python file itself.
-Otherwise, write it in a text file or word document.
+Otherwise, write it in a text/word/pdf document.

 Example outputs are in the [Output](./Output/) folder.
 If you want to run the code for yourself, ask your friends for their python codes from previous assignments (if you have not already :P) and add ' - name' to the end of the file.